 Yes, unless you are already on the permanent absentee voter list due to a long-term disability or illness.

-You must postmark, apply online, email, or fax the completed absentee ballot application by October 27, 2020.
 However, given the current circumstances of the US Postal Service and recent experience in the Primary Election, it is highly recommended to apply as soon as possible, or at least 15 days before the election.
-If you apply later, you risk not receiving the absentee ballot on time.
+If you apply later, your absentee ballot may not arrive in time for the election.

 The Board of Elections will mail ballots to voters who request them on a rolling basis beginning on September 18, 2020.

 Yes!
 Once you submit your application, you will receive a six-digit code that can be used to check the status of your absentee ballot application and to track your ballot.
 Use this website to track your ballot.

 If you do not receive your absentee ballot on time, you can vote in person during the Early Voting period or on Election Day.
 You can vote in person even if you applied to vote absentee.

 I received an absentee ballot that says “Official Absentee Military Ballot” but I am not in the military.

 This is the correct ballot even if you are not serving in the military.
 It’s valid and your vote will count.
 Usually, this is titled an “Official Absentee/Military Ballot,” but due to a printing error, the backslash was left out.